5 Best Tromsø Northern Lights Tours + Tips (2025-2026)

 You will need three essential things to photograph the northern lights if you do not want to use your phone:

-- Camera that you can switch to manual and adjust the settings on (you can see my exact camera below)
+- A camera that you can switch to manual and adjust the settings on (you can see my exact camera below)

 - Wide-angle or prime lens (I use a 20mm)